This post may contain affiliate links. Please see our disclosure policy.

 Other recipes you might like:

-If you liked this chocolate raspberry cake, try my moist chocolate cake (perfect for birthdays!), No bake Biscoff cheesecake or my Chocolate Chip Banana Bread Loaf.
+If you liked this raspberry and chocolate cake, try my moist chocolate cake (perfect for birthdays!), No bake Biscoff cheesecake or my Chocolate Chip Banana Bread Loaf.
 These Crinkly Chocolate Brownie Cookies and Tiramisu Cookies with Cream Cheese Frosting are delicious too.

 top down view of chocolate raspberry cake.